-Everything You Should Know About Sole’s SB900 Indoor Cycle [A Review]
+Everything You Should Know About Sole’s SB900 Indoor Cycle [An Updated Review]

 Sole’s SB900 is a heavy-duty, affordable indoor cycle that’s backed by a great warranty – wow, I feel like I really summed things up nicely there, but I should probably go into a little more detail.

-More specifically, this bike comes with a 48 lb flywheel, a micro-adjustable magnetic resistance system, and a weight capacity of 300 lb.
+More specifically, this bike comes with a 35 lb flywheel, 100 levels of magnetic resistance, and a weight capacity of 300 lb.

-It doesn’t have the most sophisticated console in the world, but it still comes with a simple LCD monitor that displays all your workout data and it’s also heart rate strap compatible.
+It doesn’t have the most sophisticated console in the world, but it still comes with a simple LCD screen that displays all your workout data and it’s also heart rate strap compatible.

 And with an included tablet holder, it’s easy enough to follow along with streaming workouts from your tablet.